 The National Sleep Foundation says the recommended dose of valerian root is 400–900 mg.
 Taking it 2 hours before bedtime may help a person sleep, without causing the side effects of stronger sleep aids.

 Zolpidem (Ambien) is a short term prescription medication for managing insomnia.
 In studies, Ambien helped to decrease the amount of time it took to fall asleep.
 It also increased the length of sleep and reduced the number of times people woke up during the night.

 Ambien does carry a warning that it can cause abnormal behavior, such as sleepwalking and driving while asleep.
 In older adults, it is better to try melatonin first.
 If melatonin does not work, people can try a drug like Ambien.

 When used over the short term, melatonin appears to be safe.
 However, its long-term effects are still unclear.
-Studies have not confirmed whether using it for extended periods causes any problems.
+Studies

 The long-term safety of melatonin for children is especially important.
 Researchers do not yet know whether it might affect long-term development, the onset and effects of puberty, and other aspects of growth.

 Melatonin has many functions within the human body, most of which we are yet to understand.
 Based on current research, it is most helpful for sleep issues, such as jet lag, as well as for anxiety.